Bloom-Assistant/homepage/src/content/post/sgtm-sifting-through-the-noise.md

 ### Tealium

-Tealium is a choise for large enterprise organizations that, for whatever reason, don't want to use GTM either because of Google360 costs or features that Tealium offers compared to GTM.
+Tealium is a choice for large enterprise organizations that, for whatever reason, don't want to use GTM either because of Google360 costs or features that Tealium offers compared to GTM.

 Their versatility makes it a complex tool to use.
 Learning the ropes of this platform will take time, but when you find your footing, the sky is the limit for sure.